 COST:

 Laser hair removal costs $50-$400 per area per appointment depending on size.
-That means it can also add up to thousands of dollars over the course of the treatment.
+This can also add up to thousands of dollars over the course of the treatment.

 You can also check Groupon for deals, but be sure to research the facility carefully.
 Bargains aren’t always the best idea when it comes to your face and body.